EOxServer/eoxserver/developers/code-style-guide.rst

 Fundamentals
 ------------

-Above all rules, adhere the rules defined in the Python PEP 8.
-Please try to adhere the mentioned code styles.
+Above all rules, adhere the rules defined in the `Python PEP 8
+<https://www.python.org/dev/peps/pep-0008/>`_.
+Please try to adhere the
+mentioned code styles.
 You can check if you compliant to the style guide with the ``pylint`` or ``pep8`` command line utilities.

 Then:
 ::